-Now we can choose a country which is in this case, the Netherlands.
+Now we can choose a country.
+In this example, we have chosen the Netherlands.

-So, choose One country from the “Locations are in” selection.
+So, choose One country from the “Locations are in” section.
 Then, select Netherlands as the country.

 Next is the Location type that’s associated with the country selection.
 The pop-up table will show the available factor or layers in the selected country.